DEQrmichie/heatsource-9/README.md

 Heat Source 9
 -------------
-Current Version: heatsource 9.0.0b29 (beta 29)
+Current Version: heatsource 9.0.0b30 (beta 30)

 Model math is stable.
 Just a few more updates coming before official version 9.0.0

- -   Addition of tributary and meteorological setup files (changes to control file keys)
+ -   Addition of tributary and meteorological site setup files and updates to control file keys, all backward compatible
+ -   Update/clarify the wind function approach for evaporation so it explicitly relies on the met site height.
  -   Removal of the lcdatainput = "values" option.
 The land cover codes file will be used by default.
- -   Internal code refactor to improve maintainability and organization.

 ## 1.0 ABOUT
 Heat Source is a computer model used by the Oregon Department of  Environmental Quality to simulate stream thermodynamics and hydraulic routing.
 It was originally developed by Matt Boyd in 1996 as a [Master's Thesis][1] at Oregon State University in the Departments of Bioresource Engineering and Civil Engineering.
 Since then, it has grown and changed significantly.
 Oregon DEQ currently maintains the Heat Source methodology and computer programming.
 Appropriate model use and application are the sole responsibility of the user.

 Heat Source 7-8 and user manual: http://www.oregon.gov/deq/wq/tmdls/Pages/TMDLs-Tools.aspx